-Since the Company's inception in 2002, it has focused its initial development efforts upon therapeutic cancer vaccines targeting cervical cancer, its predecessor condition, cervical intraepithelial neoplasia, head and neck cancer, breast cancer, prostate cancer, and other cancers.
-Although no products have been commercialized to date, research and development and investment continues to be placed behind the pipeline and the advancement of this technology.
-Pipeline development and the further exploration of the technology for advancement entail risk and expense.
+Since the Company's inception in 2002, it has focused its initial development efforts upon immunotherapies targeting cervical cancer, its predecessor condition, cervical intraepithelial neoplasia, head and neck cancer, breast cancer, prostate cancer, and other cancers and infectious diseases.
+Although no products have been commercialized to date, research and development and investment continue to be placed behind the pipeline and the advancement of this technology.
+Pipeline development entails risk and expense.
 It is anticipated that ongoing operational costs for the Company will continue to increase significantly due to several ongoing clinical trials that began this fiscal year.